jandissing/kea_g9_sensehat_twitterbot_django/README.md

 3 - go to main folder and create a virtual environment in the folder:

+If If on local computer, substitute python3 for python:

 python3 -m venv venv
 source venv/bin/activate (to activate venv)

 4 - install dependencies on virtual env:

+If If on local computer, substitute pip3 for pip:

 pip3 install -r requirementsweb.txt